 The most photographed mountains in North America are right here in Aspen!
 Located 10 miles from Aspen, driving up Maroon Creek Road, they are not to be missed, whether you are visiting Aspen for an hour or 3 months they are sure to be a highlight of your trip.
 Their accessibility by car is limited, so see below on how to get there:

-March 2017: Maroon Creek Road is currently closed.
+Spring 2017: Maroon Creek Road is currently closed.

 Seasonal road closure and camping info: